hazelcast/hazelcast-jet-demos/realtime-image-recognition/README.md

 # Real-time Image Recognition
 This demonstration application uses the webcam video stream of the laptop computer as a source and recognizes the images in each frame.
 The recognition done with a model pre-tranied with CIFAR-10 dataset.
-This model added as a resource to the Jet job, so it will be available to all Jet nodes in the cluster.
+The model is read from the filesystem and loaded into the Jet processors which are making the recognition.
 The recognitions along with recognition scores are aggregated in 1 second windows and frame with the maximum score will be shown in a GUI application.